-The county Medical Care Facilities (MCFs) in Michigan have a long and proud history of serving the people of the state of Michigan and providing a quality of care that is unsurpassed.
+The Michigan County Medical Care Facilities (MCFs) have a long and proud history of serving the people of the state of Michigan and providing a quality of care that is unsurpassed.

 Therapy, including physical, occupational and speech, is available at all facilities.
 Some facilities provide art, music or even pet therapy.

 In addition to the skillful nursing care provided in all facilities, some MCFs have special needs units or programs for Alzheimer’s or other dementia patients.
 Dental care, vision care and more generalized mental health care are also available at some facilities.

 Adult day care, for those not requiring 24-hour care, is available at some locations, as is respite care, to provide temporary care to a patient and a brief break for the person who is their normal caregiver.
 Most facilities also offer end of life care.